-Aaron also manages his own Three Hearted Studio in Hoback, Wyoming, where musicians from around the region come to record demos, full-length albums, voice-overs, podcasts and more in a countryside cabin setting.
-His network of talented players combined with his experience working in Austin, Texas with top notch engineers and studio musicians has allowed him cultivate a natural, supportive environment for artists to thrive in their studio performances.
+Davis runs Three Hearted Studio twelve miles south of Jackson in Hoback, Wyoming.
+Musicians from around the region come to record full-length albums, demos and more in a countryside cabin setting.
+The network of talented Jackson Hole players combined with his experience working in Austin, Texas with top notch engineers and studio musicians has allowed him cultivate a natural, supportive environment for artists to thrive in their studio performances.

-Aaron has released eight albums since 2005 with various projects, including four studio albums with Screen Door Porch, which also features his talented wife and songstress Seadar Rose.
+Davis has released eight albums since 2005 with various projects, including four studio albums with Screen Door Porch, which also features his talented wife and songstress Seadar Rose.
+According to The New York Times, the duo has "entrepreneurial gumption" in producing the "traveling concert circus" that is the WYOmericana Caravan.
 The first two Screen Door Porch albums—Screen Door Porch (2010) and The Fate & The Fruit (2012)—were internationally recognized in a combined eight “Best Albums of the Year” lists while hovering in the Top 25 of the Euro-Americana Chart and Top 30 of the Roots Music Report Roots-Rock Chart.
 Modern Settler (2015) represents a lyrical return to Wyoming landscapes and it’s mythical characters and was voted #1 Album of 2015 by Wyoming Public Radio listeners.
 Pay it Forward (2017) features some of the quartet's most focused songwriting and the introduction of new instrumentation.